 ZipFile.namelist() returns a list of archive members arranged by name.

-ZipFile. setpassword(): This method is used to set the password that is used to encrypt and extract the zip file.
+ZipFile. setpassword(): This method sets the password to encrypt and extract the zip file.

 infolist() creates a ZipInfo instance that contains all of the zip file’s information.
 We have access to all information, including file last modification dates, file names, the system on which the files were created, Zip version, compressed and uncompressed file sizes, and so on.